storacha/ucanto/Readme.md

 (u)canto is a library for [UCAN][] based [RPC][] that provides:

-1. A declarative system for defining capabilities (roughly equivalet of HTTP routes in REST).
+1. A declarative system for defining capabilities (roughly equivalent to HTTP routes in REST).
 1. A system for binding [capability][] handles (a.k.a providers) to form services with built-in routing.
-1. UCAN validation system.
+1. A UCAN validation system.
-1. Runtime for executing UCAN capability [invocations][].
+1. A runtime for executing UCAN capability [invocations][].
 1. A pluggable transport layer.
-1. Clien supporting batched invocations and full type inference.
+1. A client supporting batched invocations and full type inference.

 > the name ucanto is a word play on UCAN and canto (one of the major divisions of a long poem)